se-edu/guides/tutorials/javaFxTutorialPart4.md

 <frontmatter>
-  title: "JavaFX Tutorial Part 4 – Using FXML"
+  title: "JavaFX tutorial part 4 – Using FXML"
   pageNav: 2
 </frontmatter>

-# JavaFX Tutorial Part 4 – Using FXML
+# JavaFX tutorial part 4 – Using FXML

 While we have produced a fully functional prototype, there are a few major problems with our application.